worldyne/dsc-1-02-03-python-operators-functions-and-methods-seattle-ds-career-040119/README.md

 * `.pop()` is used to remove the last element from the list (or if an index is given, it removes the element at that index).
 * `.extend([SECOND_LIST])` is used to add all elements from a second list to the first list.

-It is important to note the **return value** from each of these methods is not the resultying list.
+It is important to note the **return value** from each of these methods is not the resulting list.
 These operations **alter** the original list on which we are operating.

 ```python